Mentally Interesting mugs

 PLoS Medicine.
 The Public Library of Science is another great repository of free, peer-reviewed articles.

 Google Scholar.
 For anything that may have slipped through the cracks of PubMed and PLoS.
 As with PubMed (but not PubMed Central or PLoS), not everything listed as a free full-text article is.
 Unlike PubMed, sometimes there are free full-text versions when it looks as if there isn’t.
 Whenever you see an option for “All # Versions”, click it, as there may be a link to a full-text version that didn’t make the main page for some reason.
 And if that link to a full-text version was a bait’n’switch job, maybe one of the other versions has the full text for free for real.The PDSP Ki database All Ki values, all the time.
-These are the raw numbers used to determine the potency of certain aspects of medications, such as neurotransmitter reuptake inhibition.
+These are the raw numbers used to determine the potency of certain aspects of the freebase form (E.g.: paroxetine, but what is actually in a pill of Paxil is paroxetine HCl; while Tegretol is full of freebase carbamazepine) such as neurotransmitter reuptake inhibition.
+Potency has nothing to do with efficacy.
+Neuroscience Online, the Open-Access Neuroscience Electronic Textbook From the University of Texas, one of the best places on the planet for the study of psychiatric and neurological conditions.
+Making this combination text book and lecture series available for free is as awesome as its contents.

 Global RPh - I don’t know if they have everything you need to pass the MCATs and get you through medical school, but it sure seems that way.Genetic Basis of Drug Metabolism Is low antiepileptic drug dose effective in long-term seizure-free patients?
 Tânia A.M.O.
 Cardoso; Fernando Cendes; Carlos A.M.
 Guerreiro Arquivos de Neuro-Psiquiatria vol.61 no.3A Sept.
 2003 Monoamine depletion by reuptake inhibitors Marty Hinz; Alvin Stein; Thomas Uncini Drug, Healthcare and Patient Safety, October 2011 - Dove Press